 - Collection Development (such as children’s materials, video materials, online resources, materials in another language, special new collections, enhanced current collections)

 - Technology That Directly Affects The Public (such as public access computing, library catalogs, online resources, technology training, wifi)

 - Programming (such as community outreach programs, classes, story time, any program hosted by the library held on- or off-site)

 In addition, the State Library requires more specific reporting on the outcome of the above expenditures.
 The reason for these changes is the need to provide more measurable results that will affirm CLEF’s value to the legislature and taxpayers.
 It is important to use these dollars to support services that benefit as many people as possible.

 Local governments must provide funding for public libraries.
 To be eligible for the current fiscal year CLEF payment, the jurisdiction must comply with maintenance of effort funding support for the library.
 The jurisdiction must expend an amount not less than 90% of the average operating expenditures coming from local funds in the three previous fiscal years, exclusive of capital outlay.

 Recipients are required to complete an online report of expenditures under this grant.
-In 2013, the online survey will be due by September 15.
+The online report is due by September 15, 2018.

 - Online Report (Use your LibPAS Username & Password)

 - Instructions for the 2018 CLEF Expenditure Report Form (PDF for viewing only)